Hard bounces and soft bounces

 This user doesn't have a yahoo.com account

-Examples of soft bounce error messages, which usually begin with a 4xx code:
+Examples of soft bounce error messages:

 Recipient address rejected: Mailbox full

 The email account that you tried to reach is over quota.

 This message was blocked because its content presents a potential security issue.

 Our system automatically blocks (for a period of 7 days) any attempt to send to an email address that has hard-bounced.
 This is an important policy: if we continually tried to send emails to hard bouncing email addresses, we would very quickly damage our reputation in the email community.
 After 7 days, the hard-bounced email address will be automatically unblocked and sending can resume.

 If there are still issues with the recipient email address, however, it will hard-bounce time and time again.
 You should, therefore, remove hard-bouncing email addresses from your local mailing list.
 We record blocked attempts to send emails and call these 'rejected attempts'.
 You should aim to have zero rejected attempts.

 If you find a hard bounce that you think may work again, you can unblock it from the 'Reports > Bounces' page in your SMTP2GO control panel.